-- 3. Install three (3) shorter (30 mm) and two (2) longer (55 mm) bolts into pump casing assembly (Fig. 10).
+- 3. Install three (3) shorter (30 mm) and two (2) longer (55 mm) bolts into pump casing assembly (Fig. 11).
 Thread hex nuts onto bolts but do not fully tighten.
 Check that crankshaft turns freely. - 4.
 Place diaphragm back disc and new diaphragm onto each connecting rod.
-The connecting rods should extend above the diaphragms when correctly installed (Fig. 11).
+The connecting rods should extend above the diaphragms when correctly installed (Fig. 12).
 Position nylon washer and washer on each connecting rod and then thread hex bolt into connecting rod.
 Torque bolt to 60 ft-lb (80 N-m). - 5.
 Make sure that pump casings align and then secure pump casing assembly by torquing five (5) bolts to 32 ft-lb (44 N-m). - 6.
-Install diaphragm covers to pump using hex bolts and nuts (4 per cover).
-Torque nuts to 55 ft-lb (75 N-m).
-Note: Some pumps may use hex bolts that thread into the pump casing to secure diaphragm covers. - 7.
-Place new o-rings and valves into diaphragm cover openings (Fig. 12).
+Secure diaphragm covers to pump using hex bolts (4 per cover).
+Torque bolts to 55 ft-lb (75 N-m). - 7.
+Place new o-rings and valves into diaphragm cover openings (Fig. 13).
 Inlet valves should be installed with the spring down into the cover.
 Outlet valves should be installed in with the spring up and away from cover. - 8.
 Place valve chamber over valves noting orientation of chamber inlet and outlet.
 Secure valve chamber with two (2) hex bolts.
 Torque bolts 60 ft-lb (80 N-m).